 Sophie Rosa, violin

-Sophie Rosa was a finalist in the 2006 BBC Young Musician of the Year Competition, was First Prize winner of the 2008 Lions European Music Competition in Cannes, and was awarded the Second Prize and Audience Prize at the 2011 Manchester International Violin Competition.
-She is a recipient of the RNCM Gold Medal, the Worshipful Company of Musicians Silver Medal and the Ian Fleming Charitable Trust Award.
-She has given recitals in the Royal Festival Hall, Purcell Room, Wigmore Hall and Bridgewater Hall, has played concertos with the Royal Liverpool Philharmonic Orchestra and Manchester Camerata; and has performed in the Chester Music Festival, the Manchester Mid-day Concerts, the Huddersfield Contemporary Music Festival and the Aurora Festival in Sweden.
-As chamber musician Sophie has collaborated with Martin Roscoe, Nobuko Imai, Craig Ogden and James Gilchrist; and performs with the contemporary music ensemble Psappha.
-Rêve d’Enfant, her debut album with pianist Ben Powell, was released in 2016 on the Champs Hill Records label; and a CD of English music for two violins and piano with Midori Komachi and Simon Callaghan is due for imminent release on EM Records.
-Sophie plays a Joseph Gagliano violin dated 1795, with a Fonclause bow made available through the generous support of the Stradivari Trust.
+Sophie Rosa studied at Chetham’s School of Music and the Royal Northern College of Music, UK with Wen Zhou Li where she was a recipient of the RNCM Gold Medal and the Worshipful Company of Musicians Silver Medal.
+After completing her Masters Degree with Distinction, Sophie completed the RNCM International Artist Diploma in Solo Performance and furthered her studies in America with Midori Goto, Miriam Fried and Donald Weilerstein.
+She was a finalist in the 2006 BBC Young Musician of the Year Competition, and won both the Second Prize and Audience Prize at the 2nd Manchester International Violin Competition 2011.
+She has broadcast on BBC Radio 3 and has performed across the UK as a recitalist in venues including the Royal Festival Hall, the Purcell Room, Wigmore Hall and Bridgewater Hall, and has appeared as soloist with the Royal Liverpool Philharmonic Orchestra and Manchester Camerata.
+Rêve d’Enfant, her debut album with pianist Ben Powell, was released in 2016 on the Champs Hill Records label; and a CD of English music for two violins and piano with Midori Komachi and Simon Callaghan was recently released on EM Records.
+Sophie plays on a Joseph Gagliano violin dated 1795 and a Claude Fonclause bow made available through the generous support of the Stradivari Trust.

 Mark Simpson, clarinet